 'The Beatles, Drugs, Mysticism & India' is the detailed story of The Beatles' quest for bliss, self-knowledge and enlightenment through extensive experimentation with drugs, and dabbling in mysticism; their journey through psychedelia to transcendence.
 The Beatles' involvement with Maharishi Mahesh Yogi and the practice of Transcendental Meditation is told in great detail, largely by The Beatles themselves and also by a great many others who were with them.
-The book is a documentary in print, profusely illustrated with many previously unpublished colour photos which complement the text in revealing the untold intimate story of those heady times.
+The book is a documentary-in-print, profusely illustrated with many previously unpublished colour photos which complement the text in revealing the intimate untold story of those heady times.

 According to John, The Beatles first became aware of things Indian during the filming of the movie 'Help!', which coincidentally was also when George Harrison first tried playing a sitar.
 Their experiences with drugs ushered in a period of intense questioning, and The Beatles became increasingly mystical, looking deeper within themselves and out at the world around them.
 The Beatles ceased to be a performing group, and whilst making 'Rubber Soul', 'Revolver' and 'Sergeant Pepper', John, Paul, George and Ringo emerged as four distinct individual artists and thinkers, creating new sounds through creative experimentation; making music that stirs both head and heart.